duoh/eks-getstarted-lab-guide/1-1-ENV-SETUP.md

 ## Set up Environment for the workshop
 Initially, a workshop environment comprises a default VPC with Internet Gateway and 3 public subnets.
 In this part we are going to create 3 private subnets in order to allow EKS cluster to be placed on these subnets.
 Nat Gateway also is used for the Internet outbound traffic.
 Last, a newly-created route table is associated with 3 private subnets.
-After the workshop we are going

 ## Architecture Diagram